Brightosey/TakeHomeAssessment/README.md

 - Save the user

 ## Filter Panel
 The filter panel is used for filtering the user list.
+It will contain a dropdown and a search box.

 ![image](public/394034274-e8fef909-ff17-4b8d-bf7f-a2ad241fa322.png)

 ### Users should be able to:
 - Select from a list of Plan Types
-- (Optional) Type in a user first name
-- (Optional) Type in a user's last name
+- Search by a string value
-- Click filter to apply the filter (or) have the list filtered automatically
+- /have the list filtered immediately

 ## Create User Modal
 The create user modal is used for creating a new user and should include form validation.
 ![image](public/394021283-6cf698ac-581a-4920-8515-02e627c5ccbb.png)

 ### Users should be able to:
-- See a modal dialog containing fields for creating a new user (Profile picture is optional)
+- See a modal dialog containing fields for creating a new user
 - See a selector containing a list of Plans to choose from:
   - Free Plan
+  - Basic Plan
   - Pro Plan
-  - Trial
+  - Enterprise Plan
-- See a selector containing a list of Companies to choose from:
+- See a selector containing a list of Companies to choose from (Use a set of basic values):
-  - Axiomworx
-  - Equinox Engineering
   - Apple
+  - Microsoft
+  - Google
 - Validate inputs before saving
 - Click a save button to create the new user
 - See the list updated immediately with the new user